douglascraigschmidt/LiveLessons/Java8/README.md

 . ex14 - This example shows the difference in overhead for using a parallel spliterator to split a Java LinkedList and an ArrayList into chunks.

+. ex15 - This example shows the limitations of using inherently sequential Java 8 streams operations (such as iterate() and limit()) in the context of parallel streams.